PFund-Software-Ltd/pfund/docs/getting-started/setup.md

 # Setup

-The following setup is used across examples unless further specified:
+The following setup is used across examples in [Getting Started] unless further specified:
 ```python
 import pfund as pf